probmods/probmods2/chapters/07-inference-process.md

 That is, we flip a coin with that probability: if it comes up heads our next state is $x'$, otherwise our next state is still $$x$$.

 Such a transition function not only satisfies the *balance condition*, it actually satisfies a stronger condition, *detailed balance*.
 Specifically, $$p(x)\pi(x \rightarrow x') = p(x')\pi(x' \rightarrow x)$$.
-(To show that detailed balance implies balance, substitute the right-hand side of the detailed balance equation into the balance equation, replacing the summand), and then simplify.)
+(To show that detailed balance implies balance, substitute the right-hand side of the detailed balance equation into the balance equation, replacing the summand, and then simplify.)
 It can be shown that the *Metropolis-hastings algorithm* gives a transition probability (i.e. $$\pi(x\rightarrow x')$$) that satisfies detailed balance and thus balance.
 (Recommended exercise: prove this fact.
 Hint: the probability of transitioning depends on first proposing a given new state, then accepting it; if you don't accept the proposal you "transition" to the original state.)

 Note that in order to use this recipe we need to have a function that computes the target probability (not just one that samples from it) and the transition probability, but they need not be normalized (since the normalization terms will cancel).